Why Not All Linen is Created Equal

 Recently, some farmers have begun to use chemical retting: the flax stem is immersed in a chemical solution—usually an acid or alkali—and separates in just a few hours.
 While efficient, this process results in a lower quality fiber and polluted wastewater that requires energy-intensive treatment.

-At The Modern Dane, we use only organic linen made from certified European Flax grown in France, Belgium, and the Netherlands.
+At The Modern Dane, we use only linen made from certified European Flax grown in France, Belgium, and the Netherlands.
 The linen is separated using the dew retting process, which is safe for the environment and avoids the use of harsh chemicals.

 A Question of Ethics